sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

      * should print a string describing the skeleton of the database
     * vacuum

-  A. class MutableSQLDatabase(SQLDatabase) -- seems counterintuitive, to avoid issues relating to stupid people accidentally fucking up an important database in a public setting (if possible) -- best way to avoid this is to not have mutation functions at all
+  A. class MutableSQLDatabase(SQLDatabase) -- seems counterintuitive, to avoid issues relating to stupid people accidentally messing up an important database in a public setting (if possible) -- best way to avoid this is to not have mutation functions at all
    * functions
     * init
      * {{{D = MutableSQLDatabase()}}} creates a new temp db, ready to go